tanhuy998/context-js/README.md

 ```

-*Note*: The ioc container could not inject components to async handler because Babel transforms async method into sync method that the ioc container could not read reflection to inject components correctly.
+*Note*: The ioc container could not inject components to async handler because Babel wraps async method in another sync method that the ioc container could not read reflection to inject components correctly.
 Anyway, we have an alternative way to inject components to async method as the following.

 ```js
 const {autoBind, BaseController, routingContext, Endpoint, args} = require('@tanhuy998/context-js')